 Texas Family Code

-In Texas, legal separation isn’t recognized and there aren’t any provisions for it or statutes about it in the Texas Family Code.
-People are considered married until the divorce is final.
+In Texas, there is no legal separation.
+Legal separation isn’t recognized and so even if two spouses actually have separated they are still married.
+And, since there aren’t any provisions for it or statutes about it in the Texas Family Code, it can be a surprise in my office when we start discussing what can happen.
+In Texas, people are considered married until the divorce is final.

 However, child support cannot be ordered by a court during this informal separation time.
 The court system isn’t involved in the separation so there isn’t an opportunity to get any court orders during that time.
 Child support can be ordered while a divorce is pending.